TNTurnerLab/ACES/README.md

 					**** FILES UNZIPPED ARE ABOUT 458.93 GBS ***

-Explanation of wgetfile_*.sh.
+Explanation of wgetfile_* .sh.
 Could run manually or execute files with shell commands listed below.
-Please see FILES GIVEN: wgetfile_*.sh for more information.
+Please see FILES GIVEN: wgetfile_* .sh for more information.

-Open /Genomes folder and execute the following commands:
+Open /VGP-Conservation-Analysis/VGP_SnakeFile_Pipeline/Genomes folder and execute the following commands:

 Before running either file please make sure file is executable this can be done with: